WE STAND TOGETHER

 Despite having only moved to Red Deer in 2017, Rhys and Alex quickly became a part of the local 2SLGBTQIA+ community.
 Rhys and Alex formally took over coordination of the RDPL's Youth Pride program in December 2017, hosting monthly meetups at the downtown branch until November 2019.

 Alex and Rhys chose to use the word “Queer” for RDQCA, fully aware of its history and the word’s tenuous use within the 2SLGBTQIA+ community.
 However, they believe that in using a reclaimed word, the 2SLGBTQIA+ community can also reclaim a place in this city that so many within the community believe has been lost to them.

 "Be yourself; everyone else is already taken."

 - Oscar Wilde

-Empowering LGBTQ2IA+ youth and adults through community-building and education initiatives to draw the community as a whole out of social marginalization, isolation, and discrimination.
+Empowering 2SLGBTQIA+ peoples in Red Deer and the surrounding areas through community-building and education initiatives to draw the community as a whole out of social marginalization, isolation, and discrimination.

 To build a foundation of community through the sustained development and implementation of events and initiatives.